marksoliman3/Bill_Analyst_Agent/README.md

 For each bill, Bill Analyst produces:
 - A concise 5-sentence summary in plain language
-- Scores (0-2) across six key dimensions
+- Scores (0-2) across seven key dimensions
 - Individual score columns for easy analysis and visualization
 - Detailed justifications for each score
 - Processing status and metadata